 2. Secrets of Closing the Sale, by Zig Zigler

 Zig Zigler is a renowned author, sales coach, and motivational speaker.
 If you do a quick YouTube search for his name, you’ll find a long list of videos from his speeches, interviews, or other segments where he’s given his knowledge and advice to others.
-If you have the time to look through a few of them, it may be worth your time, but his book will undoubtedly provide you with strategies and guidelines to make you as effective at persuasion as possible.
+If you have the time to look through a few of them, it may be worth your time, but his book will undoubtedly provide you with strategies and guidelines to make you as persuasive as possible.
 It’s also a relatively quick read, so it would be worth adding to the reading list for those looking for a new book to get through.

 Check it out – Secrets of Closing the Sale

 3. To Sell Is Human: The Surprising Truth About Moving Others, by Daniel H. Pink

 Here we have another book that seems to get a lot of love and attention from many professionals in the world of sales.
 I’ve heard this book gets mentioned in conversations on several occasions from various networking events.
 Having only been published in 2012, it’s a very recent book as well.

 Within its pages, Pink talks about the correlation between persuasion and selling.
 He also outlines that regardless of your profession, a challenge that comes up quite frequently in life is the ability to effectively persuade someone else of an idea.
 Whether it’s getting children to do their homework or convincing a significant other to eat at a restaurant of your choosing, there is always an element of persuasion or selling necessary.
 Thus, Pink can derive the name of his book from this basic principle.

 Check it out – To Sell is Human